The Different Types of Engineers and What They Do, Including the Specialized Work of Six Types of Engineers

 Aerospace Engineers

 Also known as aeronautical engineers, aerospace engineers primarily design, build, and test aircraft and spacecraft.
-The systems they design for national defense include airplanes, helicopters, missiles, rockets, and even satellites.
+The systems they design for national defence include aeroplanes, helicopters, missiles, rockets, and even satellites.

 Aerospace engineers must apply the fundamentals of structural analysis, fluid dynamics, propulsion, aerospace design, materials science, and automatic control and orientation.
 This is all part of creating and testing prototypes to ensure that designs will function as intended.